hosseinabaspanah/Luri-Localization-Projects/README.md

 If you notice any issues with the translations or have a suggestion for improvement, please report it via the **[Issues](https://github.com/hosseinabaspanah/Luri-Localization-Projects/issues)** section on GitHub.
 Your participation is greatly appreciated and helps improve the quality of the Luri projects.

 ## 🛠 How to use
-*   Visit a project's folder to find the detailed README with contribution notes, links to translation platforms (Weblate/Crowdin), and screenshots.
+*   Visit a project's folder to find the detailed README with contribution notes, links to translation platforms (Weblate/Transifex/Crowdin), and screenshots.
-*   If you are a developer and wish to include a Luri translation, feel free to contact me or open an issue/pull request.
+*   If you are a developer and wish to include a Luri translation, feel free to contact me or open an issues / pull request.

 ## 📬 Contact
 **Hossein Abaspanah**